Chocolate Bark is ridiculously simple to make.

 - 1 pound semisweet or bittersweet chocolate, best quality, coarsely chopped

-- 1 to 2 cups roasted pepitas, pistachios, almonds or any nuts you like, alone or in combination, or chopped dried fruit
+- 1 to 2 cups roasted pepitas, pistachios, almonds or any nuts you like, alone or in combination

 - 1 to 2 cups roasted espresso beans, decaf OK, broken up coarse

 - Combine seeds and/or nuts listed above with some dried fruit

 - 1 to 2 cups finely chopped dried fruit

 - Add an extract to your mixture: 2 tablespoons orange zest, 2-3 tablespoons rum or brandy or a few drops peppermint extract

 - 1 to 2 cups cup salted pretzel pieces, etc

 Melt the chocolate and sugar on a very low flame (microwave 2-3 minutes OK too, just make sure you mix after 2 minutes and check on the chocolate).
 Fold in the nuts, dried fruit or crushed coffee beans.
 Alternatively,spread the melted chocolate alone, and add your toppings while the chocolate is still warm.
 The toppings will stick out, and make for a more dramatic presentation.

 Spread the mixture on a cookie sheet lined with wax paper, a scant 1/3 inch thick.
 Let the chocolate bark harden, at room temperature or in the refrigerator.
 Break it up in chunks by hand.